 The <abbrev> element is intended for marking abbreviations in running text, and not for the documentation of common abbreviations in a list of symbols and abbreviated terms.

 Although an abbreviation is typically a few capitalized letters (“NIH”, “WHO”, “UN”, or “GAO”), emoticons (“;-)”) can also be tagged as abbreviations (“smile-wink”).

-The linking attributes (with the standard XLink attributes) may be used to provide a live link to an expansion, definition, or additional explanation.
+External links from an abbreviation %mdash; The XLink linking attributes on the <abbrev> element can be used to provide a live link to an external expansion, definition, or additional explanation of the abbreviation.

 Sometimes an <abbrev> needs to be pronounced in a way that is not reflected in its content or its tagging.
 The @alt attribute can be used to record the pronunciation for screen readers and other accessibility devices.
 For example, the abbreviation “WHO” might be better pronounced as “World Health Organization” or as “W.H.O.” than as “who”as the word would normally be.
 The @alt attribute can also be used to provide the textual interpretation of a symbol such as an emoticon (for “;-)” use “alt="smile-wink"”).

 Models and Context